tomcam/least-github-pages/docs/customizing-github-pages-css.md

 * Click the **Add file** button, then choose **Create new file**.

-* For the file name, enter `/assets/css/style.scss`
+* For the file name, enter `assets/css/style.scss`, meaning its full representation will be  `your-username/your-repo/docs/assets/css/style.scss`, where `your-username` is your GitHub username and `your-repo` is the name of the repository you just created.

 Notice that each type you type a slash, the GitHub editor creates a new subdirectory.
 That's just what you want to happen.